 There is debate as to who wrote some of it.
 As well as when the different books were actually composed.
 But who the human authors were, and when they wrote, are of secondary importance.
 What matters is that the human authors wrote under the inspiration of the Holy Spirit.
-And thus the primary author is God himself.
+And thus, the primary author is God himself.

 What is meant by saying that the Bible is inspired by God?
 Inspiration is a word that the Apostle Paul used to describe the Bible.
-In 2 Timothy 3:16, he said that “all Scripture is inspired of God.”
+In 2 Timothy 3:16, he said that “all Scripture is inspired by God.”
 Many translations use the term God-breathed rather than inspiration.
 And that is probably more descriptive of what is meant by inspiration.
 The Scripture that we have is God-breathed.
-It is God’s words, given to us through the human authors.
+It is God’s words, given to us through human authors.

 There is some debate as to just what role the human authors played in this process.
 Did they take simple dictation, writing down what they heard?
-Or did God give them his message and allow them to phrase it in their own words.
+Or did God give them his message and allow them to phrase it in their own words?
 I believe the latter is true, but there are certainly many who hold to some variation of the first.
 But I do not believe it matters.
 The Bible is God’s word, given to us, to help us grow in our faith.
-What role the human author’s played is not important.
+What role the human authors played is not important.

 We also say that the Bible is authoritative in all matters of faith and practice.
-What this means is that the Bible is our final authority concerning what we believe and how we live out our lives as believers.
+What this means is that the Bible is our final authority concerning what we believe and how we live our lives as believers.
 The Bible does not regulate every detail of our lives.
 Nor does it contain answers to every question we might have.
 But it does serve as a guide.

 Some will claim that the Bible is outdated and cannot serve as a reliable guide for life in the 21st century.
 But there is a great danger that comes with dismissing the Bible like that.
 It replaces the Bible as the ultimate authority for our faith and practice with whatever cultural standards happen to be in effect at some specific time and place.
 By rejecting the ultimate authority of the Bible, we end up adrift with nothing solid to which to anchor our faith.